The Junior Group is Back!

 My child has a disability; can they still join?

-Of course, let us know if your child has any special requirements and we will do our best to cater for them.
+Of course, let us know if your child has any special requirements and what we can do to help cater for them.